Boccca2014/courses-app-starter/README.md

 * Enrolled: a course user is currently taking (in the present)
 * Interested: a course user would like to take later (in the future)

 This repository contains the frontend.
-To run locally
+To run locally:

 * Clone this repository
 * Install dependencies by `npm install`